LoganCSC/codecraft-tutorial/README.md

 ## Basics

+First decide if you will use Java or Scala.
+There are 4 different sub-projects.
+Two for java (template and solution), and two for scala (template and solution).
+Open the template project for your selected language in Intellij (or eclipse) if you want to work through the tutorial from the very beginning.
+Open the solution project if you want to start from where the tutorial ends.
+At the end of the tutorial, you will have a player than can beat the first level AI (runLevel1).

+The simplest way to proceed is probably just to fork the codecraft-tutorial into your of GitHub account.
+Just be aware that whatever solution you come up with will be visible to everyone.
+If you want to keep things more private, you could consider using BitBucket to host your repository.

-To get things set up, you need to create a new project and add the [CodeCraft library](http://search.maven.org/#artifactdetails%7Corg.codecraftgame%7Ccodecraft_2.11%7C0.6.0%7C) as a dependency (in sbt: `libraryDependencies += "org.codecraftgame" % "codecraft_2.11" % "0.6.0"`).
+If you are starting from scratch, with a completely separate project, create the new project and then add the [CodeCraft library](http://search.maven.org/#artifactdetails%7Corg.codecraftgame%7Ccodecraft_2.11%7C0.6.1%7C) as a dependency (in sbt: `libraryDependencies += "org.codecraftgame" % "codecraft_2.11" % "0.6.1"`).
 An implementation of the setup described in this section can be found in the folders scala-template and java-template.

 The main entry point into the game is the `TheGameMaster` object.